artstisen/AHOY/README.md

 # ahoy
 AHOY! note-taking software

-This application was written in C#.
 Concept and programming by Lars Brandt Stisen.

  For support and updates please visit www.ahoynote.org